Customer, Challenge & Risks

 Lubricating bladders is achieved by coating them when new and by spraying the green tires.
 This machine was designed to spray the new bladders before delivery.
 This adds value to their customers in form of long bladder life and uniform cured tires.

 Our customer selected Pioneer to build an automated bladder spray cell.
 This aligned well with our expertise in green tire spraying and tire handling solutions.
 The patented Pioneer Precision Fluid Delivery System (PFDS) was utilized to spray the bladders with a uniform coating.
 The PFDS can adjust the fluid spray pattern and volume based on the bladder dimensions.
 Bladders were hung on a gripping chuck mounted on a chain conveyor.
 As the bladders moved along the path a light curtain measured its dimensions sending this information to the PFDS system which optimizes the spray recipe for the bladder as it enters the spray booth.
 Once the bladder is sprayed it continued around the path to the unload station.

 After providing the customer with a proposal that included advantages of our robotic solution and cycle time analysis, the customer was able to sell the tire marking machine to leadership.
 It was approved within the budget, met the required specifications, and a PO was issued.

 The customer was given machine drawings, a detailed machine manual, the latest copies of the robot and PLC programs, and a spare parts list all on a memory stick.
-A 6-month complimentary maintenance was scheduled, in which the fluid system was recalibrated, spray gun cleaned and adjusted, and the system is given a thorough inspection.
+A 6-month complimentary maintenance was scheduled, in which the fluid system was recalibrated, the spray gun cleaned and adjusted, and the system was given a thorough inspection.
 A trip report was completed and submitted to the customer with a quote for a return service visit and any additional spare parts required.

 Outcomes of Success